Michaelvasandani/cse15l-lab-reports/laberport3.md

 911report/chapter-10.txt
 911report/chapter-11.txt
 ```
-* The -iname option allows users to perform a case-insensitive search for file names; this is useful to find files, if you forgot the complete name or don't remember the capitlisation of the file.
+* The -iname option allows users to perform a case-insensitive search for file names; this is useful to find files, if you forgot the complete name or don't remember the capitalisation of the file.

   ### 4. `-o`
 * Example 1: